 This section explains the types of treatments that are the standard of care for ovarian, fallopian tube, and peritoneal cancer.
 “Standard of care” means the best treatments known.
 Ovarian/fallopian tube epithelial cancers are treated the same way.

 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+These drugs may be given through a vein or taken orally.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Talk with your doctor if you are interested in a clinical trial about your eligibility, potential benefits, and the potential challenges of joining a clinical trial, including cost and the geographic location of the trial.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Descriptions of the common types of treatments used for ovarian/fallopian tube cancers are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health or personal considerations, such as a woman’s age and if she is planning to have children in the future.
+Treatment options and recommendations depend on several factors, including the type, stage, and grade of the cancer, possible side effects, and the patient’s preferences and overall health or personal goals, such as a woman’s age and any plans to have children in the future.

 Concerns about sexual health and having children